cryptopia-com/unity-client/README.md

 **Step 1: Download the Game**

-Download the Zip File.
-The game file is compressed in a zip format to save space.
+Download the Zip/7z File.
+The game file is compressed in a zip/7z format to save space.

-**Step 2: Extract the Zip File**
+**Step 2: Extract the Zip/7z File**

 Locate the Downloaded File: Once the download is complete, navigate to the folder on your computer where the file was saved (typically the "Downloads" folder).

-Extract the Zip File: Right-click on the downloaded zip file and select "Extract" or "Extract Here" from the menu.
+Extract the Zip File: Right-click on the downloaded file and select "Extract" or "Extract Here" from the menu.
 This action will unzip the contents of the file into a new folder.
+You can use any of your favorite extraction/zipping software like [7zip] and [Winrar]

 **Step 3: Explore the Game Files**